php-ru/symfony-docs-ru/reference/constraints/Length.rst

 **type**: ``string``  **default**: ``UTF-8``

-The charset to be used when computing value's length.
-The :phpfunction:`grapheme_strlen` PHP function is used if available.
-If not, the :phpfunction:`mb_strlen` PHP function is used if available.
-If neither are available, the :phpfunction:`strlen` PHP function is used.
+The charset to be used when computing value's length with the :phpfunction:`mb_check_encoding` and :phpfunction:`mb_strlen` PHP functions.

 minMessage
 ~~~~~~~~~~